psc-g/psc-g.github.io/content/posts/research/rl/mico.md

 Vieillard, and Matthieu Geist for their valuable feedback on the paper and experiments.
 Pablo Samuel Castro would like to thank Roman Novak and Jascha Sohl-Dickstein for their help in getting angular distances to work stably!
+Finally, the authors would like to thank the reviewers (both ICML'21 and NeurIPS'21) for helping make this paper better.